alexs2112/University-Notes/2023-Winter/GLGY307/13 - Fish Evolution.md

  - Remarkable active dwellers, either in oceanic water mass or in the proximity of the sea floor
  - Hid their lower body behind bony plates, very strong
  - Two groups:
-	 - Arthrodires: Formidable predators of large dimensions, up to 10 meters in length.
-Biggest predators of the Devonian
+	 - Arthrodires: Formidable predators of large dimensions, up to 10 meters in length
+	 - Biggest predators of the Devonian
 	 - Antiarchs: Mud-grubbers like their ostracoderm ancestors

 ### Arthrodires